Carrying capacity

-The carrying capacity of an ecosystem is the maximum population size of a biological species that can be sustained by that specific environment, given the food, habitat, water, and other resources available.
+The carrying capacity of an ecosystem is the maximum population size of a living biological species that can be sustained by that specific environment, given the food, habitat, water, and other resources available, over a fixed amount of time.
 The carrying capacity is defined as the environment's maximal load, which in population ecology corresponds to the population equilibrium, when the number of deaths in a population equals the number of births (as well as immigration and emigration).
 Carrying capacity of the environment implies that the resources extraction is not above the rate of regeneration of the resources and the wastes generated are within the assimilating capacity of the environment.
 The effect of carrying capacity on population dynamics is modelled with a logistic function.
 Carrying capacity is applied to the maximum population an environment can support in ecology, agriculture and fisheries.
 The term carrying capacity had been applied to a few different processes in the past before finally being applied to human population limits in the 1950s.
 The notion of carrying capacity for humans is covered by the notion of sustainable population.

 An early detailed examination of global limits on human population was published in the 1972 book Limits to Growth, which has prompted follow-up commentary and analysis, including much criticism.
 A 2012 review in the journal Nature by 22 international researchers expressed concerns that the Earth may be "approaching a state shift" in which the biosphere may become less hospitable to human life, and in which the human carrying capacity may diminish.
 This concern that humanity may be passing beyond "tipping points" for safe use of the biosphere has increased in subsequent years.
 Although the global population has now passed 8 billion, recent estimates of Earth's carrying capacity run from two to four billion people, depending on how optimistic researchers are about the prospects for international cooperation to solve problems requiring collective action.